 That CEO compensation grew much faster than the earnings of the top 0.1% of wage earners is not because the top 0.1% did not fare well.
-The very highest earners-those in the top 0.1% of all earners-saw their annual earnings (including realized stock options and vested stock awards) grow fantastically, though far less than the compensation of the CEOs of large firms: Top 0.1% annual earnings grew a healthy 341% from 1978 to 2019, though that was only a third as much as the 1,096% growth of our measure of realized CEO compensation (see data in Table1).
+The very highest earners-those in the top 0.1% of all earners-saw their annual earnings (including realized stock options and vested stock awards) grow fantastically, though far less than the compensation of the CEOs of large firms: Top 0.1% annual earnings grew a healthy 385% from 1978 to 2020, though that was just a small fraction of the 1,304% growth of realized CEO compensation between those years (see data in Table 1).

-If CEO pay growing far faster than that of other high earners is evidence of the presence of rents, as Kaplan suggests, one would conclude that today's top executives are collecting substantial rents, meaning that if they were paid less there would be no loss of productivity or output in the economy.
+If CEO pay growing far faster than the pay of other high earners is evidence of the presence of rents, as Kaplan suggests, one would conclude that today's top executives are collecting substantial rents, meaning that if they were paid less there would be no loss of productivity or output in the economy.